Stellar mid-life crisis: subcritical magnetic dynamos of solar-like stars and the breakdown of gyrochronology

+Our analysis is relevant only for stars which continue to exhibit solar-like rotation and thus not applicable for anti-solar type differential rotation, see, e.g., \cite{karak2015a,karak2020,brandenburg2018}.
+A systemic change in global coronal magnetic field configuration (e.g., from closed to open loops) may also impact wind properties and the nature of magnetic braking which we do not address here.

-Stellar observations indicate the existence of low activity``Maunder minima stars'' which are similar or older than the Sun \cite{baliunas1995chromospheric} and have high ${R_o}$.
-Our framework suggests these stars are in the sub-critical regime where they have the possibility to exist in the low activity mode of the bimodal stellar dynamo.
-Independent observations show that the empirically established stellar rotation rate versus age relationship breaks down at a similar stellar age \cite{metcalfe2018,metcalfe2017,metcalfe2016} heralding a midlife stellar gyrochronology ``crisis''.
-Based on our analysis we postulate that this is not due to a drastic change in the underlying dynamo mechanism itself, but merely a sampling of the low activity mode -- wherein, very low dynamo efficiency and output drastically reduces magnetically driven stellar winds and angular momentum loss rates.
-This of course does not preclude the possibility that in even older stars (relative to the Sun), weak differential rotation and toroidal fields do not generate spots and hence the dynamo becomes a purely turbulent one.
-Even if this is the case, our model and the analysis herein, suggests, this would be a special case of a more generic solar-stellar dynamo driven by a combination of Babcock-Leighton and turbulent sources.
+Our findings have several important consequences.
+We establish that Maunder-like grand minima are a distinct mode of dynamo operation possible only in sub-critical dynamo regimes.
+Stellar observations indicate the existence of the low activity ``Maunder minima stars'', which are similar or older than the Sun \citep{baliunas1995chromospheric} and have high ${R_o}$.
+Our framework suggests these stars are in the sub-critical regime, where accessing the low activity mode of the bimodal stellar dynamo becomes possible.
+Based on our analysis, we postulate that this is not due to a drastic change in the underlying dynamo mechanism itself, but merely the opening up of the possibility of existing in the low activity mode -- wherein, very low dynamo output drastically reduces magnetically driven stellar winds and angular momentum loss rates.
+At about stellar mid-life, the magnetically-weak sub-critical states are readily attainable.
+These weak-magnetic epochs disrupt the hegemony of magnetic braking on stellar rotation.
+This argument is consistent with the suggestion by \citet{metcalfe_tess_2020} -- namely, magnetic cycles become weaker while still intermittently exhibiting large-scale dynamo action.
+This regime allows for the Rossby number (or equivalently, the dynamo number) to meander across the critical Rossby number for transition between different activity states or remain nearly constant, as hypothesized by \citet{metcalfe_tess_2020} for 94 Aqr Aa.